JKindonNtx/solutions-euc/README.md

 # EUC Solutions
 [[github_repo_description]]

+Adding some text to see if I can modify this file

 # Welcome to your new service
 We've created an empty service structure to show you the setup and workflow with Canaveral.